What is CalFresh?

 Your household must include at least one U.S. citizen or lawful permanent resident.

 CalFresh is a federally funded program.
-Unfortunately, you can't qualify for CalFresh if you are a:
+Unfortunately, you can't qualify for CalFresh even if you qualify for:

-- Students under Deferred Action for Childhood Arrival (DACA) and DREAM, even with a work VISA/SSN
+- AB540 or Deferred Action for Childhood Arrival (DACA)

 If you are enrolled at least half-time and between ages 18 - 49, you are considered a student under the CalFresh program and therefore, must meet one of the "student exemptions" below.